-The EYFS Coordinator and SENCO usually visit the nursery setting and a meeting takes place with the parents and nursery staff to discuss the special educational needs of the child and support needed.
-A transition plan is discussed prior to starting, however we often encourage additional visits if needed.
+The EYFS team, SEND Lead Teacher and SENCO visit the nursery setting and a meeting takes place with the parents and nursery staff to discuss the special educational needs of the child and support needed.
+A transition plan is discussed prior to starting, we often encourage additional visits if needed.

 • When a child moves class:

 All information will be passed on to the new class teacher in advance and a meeting will take place to discuss the child's needs.
-Additional visits to meet the new teacher may take place if necessary, or visual aids may also be used.
+Additional visits to meet the new teacher may take place if necessary and visual aids may also be used.

 • If a child moves to another school:

 All information we hold on a child will be sent to the new school promptly.
-The SENCO may also telephone to discuss any special arrangements or resources that may be needed.
+The SEND Lead Teachers or SENCO may also telephone to discuss any special arrangements or resources that may need to be put in place.

 • When a child transfers to secondary school:

-- Currently the Assistant Head Teacher for Year 6 meet with staff from the feeder secondary schools to discuss the pupils and share information.
+- The Assistant Head Teacher and Year 6 Year Leader will meet with staff from the feeder secondary schools to discuss the pupils and share information.
 The SENCO communicates with the secondary schools' SENCOs to discuss particular needs of individuals with SEND and any resources that they may need to get in advance.
 Parents may also attend this meeting.

-- Pupils with SEND are usually invited to attend an additional transition afternoon, although each secondary school operates slightly differently.
+- Pupils with SEND are usually invited to attend additional transition, although each secondary school operates slightly differently.

-- For pupils with SEND who we feel may need extra visits, we use our Learning Mentor team to support these.
+- For pupils with SEND who we feel may need extra visits, we ask the Specialist Teacher to support them.
 These pupils often make passports about themselves, or visual prompts to help them remember key places or people in the new school.